unytics/bigfunctions/README.md

 > 👉 If you are interested in calling great BigFunctions, go [here](https://unytics.github.io/bigfunctions/).
 >
-> 👉 Otherwise if you wish to contribute or if you wish to deploy BigFunctions in your own GCP project, keep reading!
+> 👉 Otherwise if you wish to contribute or deploy BigFunctions in your own GCP project, keep reading!

 ---